 A series of stages have been developed to guide proponents and operators of proposed MAR schemes through concept design and implementation, and assist with understanding the regulatory requirements of each stage.

-These stages are based on the risk management framework outlined in the Australian Guidelines for Water Recycling Volume 2 C MAR.
+These stages are based on the risk management framework outlined in the Australian Guidelines for MAR.
+Further information about how this works in the context of South Australian regulation is available via:

 Stage One: Desktop study